We are searching for

 Please wait.
 This should take only a few seconds.

 The airbag system in your vehicle deploys protective airbags in front and sometimes in other locations around your vehicle to help prevent serious injuries from occurring.
 This system keeps drivers and passengers safer, but a simple problem with the system can prevent it from functioning properly.
-If there is an issue with the system, you'll notice an airbag warning light on your dashboard.
-This light may turn on because of a simple error, but it might be on because of a real problem as well.
+If there is an issue with the system, you'll notice an airbag light on in your car dashboard.
+The airbag light comes on because of a simple error, but it might be on because of a real problem as well.
 Learn how to troubleshoot the light and how to do an airbag light reset to take care of this issue and keep you and your passengers safe.

-If your airbag light is on, it means that your airbags or one of the sensors connected to the system aren't functioning properly.
-Having a light on means that at least one of your airbags won't deploy properly.
+If your airbag light comes on, it means that your airbags or one of the sensors connected to the system aren't functioning properly.
+Having a light turned on means that at least one of your airbags won't deploy properly.
 This is a real safety issue, and it's something you should resolve as soon as possible.
-There are several different reasons your airbag light could be on, and it's up to you to explore the most common problems to hopefully resolve your issue.
+There are several different reasons your airbag light could be on in your car, and it's up to you to explore the most common problems to hopefully resolve your issue.

 • Faulty or dirty wire connectors under the driver's and passenger's seats